 Less Than Significant.

-The Proposed Project consists of the construction of a two-story 35,400 square-foot industrial building on approximately 1.25 acres for the indoor cultivation of medical marijuana.
-Parking would be provided on the western side of the project site.
-The entrance to the project site would be from Little Morongo Road via two driveways that would be gated.
-The proposed building would be located in the center of the parcel, which would be enclosed within a perimeter 6-foot high iron security fence with controlled vehicular access on and off the project site.
+The Proposed Project consists of the construction of a 39,900 square foot (sq. ft.) steel frame two-story building and two 19,950 sq. ft. greenhouses on approximately five acres for the indoor cultivation of medical marijuana.
+Parking would be provided on the north, west, and south sides of the project site.
+Two driveways would provide ingress and egress to the project site via Cabot Road and 15th Avenue.
+The project site would be enclosed within a perimeter security fence with controlled vehicular access on and off the project site.

 The cultivation facility would operate in accordance with the Municipal Code Chapter 5.50 Medical Marijuana facilities; operating between the hours 8:00 a.m. and 10:00 p.m., up to seven days a week.
-Twenty (20) parking spaces (18 standard spaces and 2 handicap spaces) would be provided for employees and would be consistent with City parking standards.
+Sixty-three (63) parking spaces (49 standard spaces and 14 handicap spaces) would be provided for employees and would be consistent with City parking standards.